alpha-xone/xbbg/README.md

 ## Tutorial

-Creation of connection `conn.create_connection()` is not necessary.
+Creation of connection `create_connection()` is not necessary.
-Quries will create new connections without live connections on the backend.
+Quries will create new connections if there's no live connections on the backend.
 Since each initiation of connection takes time, we can manually connect before we want to do multiple queries - just like examples below.